-If necessary, type a cnodes --leader command to retrieve the ID of one of the RLCs.
+If necessary, type a $\verb"cnodes"$ --leader command to retrieve the ID of one of the RLCs.

-'''

-admin node: ~ # ssh rllead
+admin node:~ # ssh r1lead

-'''

 9. Through an ssh(1) connection, log into one of the SGI ICE compute nodes.

 If necessary, type a cnodes --ice-compute command to retrieve the ID of one of the SGI ICE compute nodes.